 Further Reading

-- We have a detailed guide to things to do in Austin, which is just an hours drive away, plus a guide to things to do in Houston as well as a guide to things to do in Dallas if you are doing a trip through Texas.
+- We have guides to things to do in Austin, things to do in Houston, and things to do in Dallas if you’re doing a broader Texas trip.

-- If you visit Houston, check out our guide to visiting Space Center Houston, to help you plan your visit to this awesome attraction
+- If you visit Houston, check out our guide to Space Center Houston.

-- We visited San Antonio on a road trip, which is our favourite way to travel in the USA.
-If you want to do something similar, we have a guide to how much it costs to travel in the USA, as well as tips for driving in the USA
+- We have a guide to how much it costs to travel in the USA and tips for driving in the USA if you’re planning a road trip.

-- If you want some road trip inspiration, see our itineraries for a USA Deep South road trip, California Road Trip, Route 66 Road Trip and Pacific Coast Highway Road Trip
+- For road trip inspiration, see our itineraries for a Deep South road trip, California road trip, Route 66 road trip and Pacific Coast Highway road trip.

-And that’s it!
-As always, we’d love to hear your feedback and questions – just put them in the comments below and we’ll answer them as soon as we can.
+As always, we’d love to hear your feedback and questions.
+Just pop them in the comments below and we’ll get back to you as soon as we can.

 Sara Peterson says